 - a Plan name Report the complete name of the plan as stated in the plan document.
 For example, "The ABC Company Pension Plan for Salaried Personnel." - b Premium Payment Year information - (1) Report the date the Premium Payment Year commences and the date it ends.
-If you are filing for the first year of a New Plan, the Premium Payment Year commencement date ("PYC") should be the plan effective date.
-If you are filing for a plan's final year and the final year is a short plan year, enter the date the short plan year ends. - (2) Check the appropriate box to indicate whether the plan is a Small Plan for the Premium Payment Year (See definition of Small Plan in Appendix 1). - (3) If the plan year commencement date has changed since the most recent PBGC filing as a result of a plan amendment changing the plan year, enter the adoption date of the plan year change. - (4) Check the box if plan qualifies to pay a prorated premium for this Premium Payment Year (see "Who must File" section for rules related to pro-ration. - c Employer Identification Number (EIN) and Plan Number (PN) information - (1) Report the nine-digit EIN of the Plan Sponsor and the three-digit PN of the plan. - (2) If the EIN and PN for this filing do not both match exactly the EIN and PN reported in the most recent premium filing, report both the EIN and PN that were reported in the most recent premium filing.
+If you are filing for: - The first year of a New Plan, the Premium Payment Year commencement date ("PYC") is the plan effective date. - A plan's final year and the final year is a Short Plan Year, enter the date the Short Plan Year ends. - A plan that ceased PBGC coverage during the plan year, enter the date the plan year ends, not the date the coverage ceased. - (2) Check the appropriate box to indicate whether the plan is a Small Plan for the Premium Payment Year (See definition of Small Plan in Appendix 1). - (3) If the plan year commencement date has changed since the most recent PBGC filing as a result of a plan amendment changing the plan year, enter the adoption date of the plan year change. - (4) Check the box if plan qualifies to pay a prorated premium for this Premium Payment Year (see "Premium Proration" section for rules related to proration. - c Employer Identification Number (EIN) and Plan Number (PN) information. - (1) Report the nine-digit EIN of the Plan Sponsor and the three-digit PN of the plan. - (2) If the EIN and PN for this filing do not both match exactly the EIN and PN reported in the most recent premium filing, report both the EIN and PN that were reported in the most recent premium filing.
 If this is the first premium filing for this plan, leave this item blank.